Top Ten "Weird Al" Yankovic Style Parodies

 15 Buy Me a Condo

-A stylistic imitation of Bob Marley.
-He thought that it would be very ironic to hear someone like Bob, who has a reputation for being anti-materialistic, singing about consumer culture.
+A stylistic imitation of Bob Marley, this song is meant to be ironic.
+He thought it would be very funny to hear someone like Bob, who has a reputation for being anti-materialistic, singing about consumer culture.

 16 Traffic Jam